LeoYulinLi/wall-canvas/README.md

 I happened to have a screen with 200% scaling for my desktop, so I didn't realize the problem until I try my code on my laptop, which uses a non-integer scaling factor.
 Some methods do not expect floating-point numbers.
-Instead of yelling at you, they just do nothing, which made the the problem really hard to spot.
+Instead of yelling at you, they just do nothing, which made the the problem really hard to spot.Z